-- To introduce students to fundamental concepts involved in using sample data to make inferences about populations. - To know the basics and consecutive model studies in a database. - To understand the theory and application of generalized linear models and related statistical topics.
+- To introduce students to fundamental concepts involved in using sample data to make inferences about populations. - To know the basics and consecutive model studies in a database. - To understand the theory and application of generalized linear models and related statistical topics - To analyze a problem and design an appropriate solution using a combination of tools and techniques - To understand system characteristics, managing projects, prototyping and systems development life cycle phases